LukasWoodtli/WebPage/pelican/content/concepts_of_object_oriented_programming.md

 - Precondition: Have to hold before the method is executed
 - Postcondition: Have to hold after the method has terminated
 - Old-expressons: Can be used to refer to prestate values from the postcondition
-- Invariant: Have to hold in al states in which an object can be accessed by other objects
+- Invariant: Have to hold in all states in which an object can be accessed by other objects

 #### Subtyping and Contracs